 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #RaceDayRelief #CollectiveBias

-Life is one big race, or at least it seems to be for my boys.
-The past few times I’ve taken Littlest to the park he’s been obsessed with timing his ‘laps’ on my phone.
+The twins have always been great at taking road trips.
+They talk, read, watch movies, play with toys, and nap.
+Littlest isn’t as thrilled with road trips or hours spent in the car.
+For him, life is more of a race.
+The past few times I’ve taken him to the park he’s been obsessed with timing his ‘laps’ on my phone.
 Sometimes he wants to know how long it takes to go around and sometimes he wants to see how many times he can run in a loop in a certain amount of minutes.
 Either way, I love to see him challenging himself.

 The boys have a few different collections going on their room.
 Plastic building blocks, we have a huge tub of them.
 Wooden trains and train tracks, another big tub of them.
 Metal race cars, a big tub of those as well.
 My Nana was a big contributor to the race car collection.
 Usually the various collections are combined to create one scene on the floor in the kids bedroom.
 Littlest gets really distraught when it’s time to take apart his masterpieces.
 We’ve designated a few bookshelves as safe spaces for him to store his creations until he is finished with them.

 Race cars are pretty popular where we live.
 If you’re not from the Dallas/Fort Worth area you might not realize that there is a fairly enormous paved car race track in this area.
 There are actually quite a few dirt tracks around as well.
-Last year my husband, Youngest Twin, and I went to the big race track for the first time.
+A couple of years ago my husband, Youngest Twin, and I went to the big race track for the first time.
 I won’t lie, it was pretty amazing.

 Know what else is amazing, my brand new donut baking pan.
 Do you ever get excited about new kitchen gadgets?
 I have been thinking about getting a donut pan for probably a year.
 I don’t know why I kept putting it off, but I did.
 And after baking a